TIBCOSoftware/snappydata/README.md

 #### Step 4 - Create, Load and Query Sample Table

 CreateAndLoadAirlineDataJob and AirlineDataJob executed in the previous sections created the sample tables and executed OLAP queries over them.

-> where/how can we show memory utilization with sampling.

 #### Stream analytics using Spark Streaming